 simulated causal variants.
 Second, the biggest annotation effect is

-observed in the cell of p2
+observed in the cell of p2 and nonsynonymous.

 This mean the annotation has greatly increased the prior probability of